Spanish School Schedules and Vocabulary Reading Activities

 Click here to download the comprehension activities.

-This is a great way to scaffold writing for students as the structures are already there for them, they just have to shift a few words to match what they need!
-This is very similar to a fill in the blank style writing page.
+This is a great way to scaffold writing for students as the structures are already there for them, they just have to shift a few words to match what they need.
+It is very similar to a fill in the blank style writing page, and works especially well when paired with the content from your Spanish school schedules and vocabulary reading activities.

 Reading Comprehension for Google Slides and Boom Cards